chinmaywarang/GraduateProjects/README.md

 results of the listening test, thus proving the efficacy of the system when compared to an engineer.

+JUCE Distortion Pedal AU Plugin (2021)

+Developed a Distortion Pedal Plugin using C++ which can be loaded into a DAW and used to generate artificial distortion in real-time.
+The user can adjust the amount of distortion as well as the master volume.
+The files are in the SOURCE folder!

 An Intelligent Dataset Augmentation System using Machine Learning to Encode Recording Error (2020)

 Developed a dataset expansion tool to introduce errors typically found in recordings on an existing dataset.